BlueM/TEIShredder/README.markdown

 --------------
 TEIShredder is a set of PHP classes for indexing TEI XML documents and retrieving specific information later.
 The information extracted from the source document is saved in a relational database, i.e. it is a form of XML shredding – hence the name.

-TEIShredder is based on code that was written for a scholarly project called “Sandrart.net” ([www.sandrart.net](http://www.sandrart.net), cooperation project between Goethe-Universität Frankfurt am Main, Germany, and the Kunsthistorisches Institut, Florence, Italy, funded by the Deutsche Forschungsgemeinschaft [DFG]), but was heavily refactored to make it a stand-alone project/library
+TEIShredder is based on code that was written for a scholarly project called “Sandrart.net” ([www.sandrart.net](http://www.sandrart.net), cooperation project between Goethe-Universität Frankfurt am Main, Germany, and the Kunsthistorisches Institut, Florence, Italy, funded by the Deutsche Forschungsgemeinschaft [DFG]), but was modified to make it a stand-alone project/library.

 System requirements
 -----------------